zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 ### Adding buttons

-Blades can display buttons that are docked at to the base of the blade.
+Blades can display buttons that are docked at the base of the blade.
 The following code demonstrates how to add buttons to the blade.

 1. Add an `ActionBar` element in your PDL template.
-The ActionBar  is docked to the bottom of the blade and contains buttons, as in the following example.
+The `ActionBar` is docked to the bottom of the blade and contains buttons, as in the following example.

     ```xml
     <TemplateBlade